-- 14. In accordance with ISA (UK) 700 (Revised November 2019) a Basis for Opinion section shall directly follow the Opinion section and shall include the following: - A statement that the audit was conducted in accordance with International Standards on Auditing (UK) and applicable law; - A reference to the section of the auditor's report that describes the auditor's responsibilities under the ISAs (UK);
+14. In accordance with ISA (UK) 700 (Revised November 2019) a Basis for Opinion section shall directly follow the Opinion section and shall include the following:

-&lt;sup>1 Similarly, paragraph A58-3 of ISA (UK) 700 (Revised June 2016) sets out the circumstances where a modified conclusion in respect of other reporting responsibilities (including those on which they are required to report by exception) leads to a modification of the auditor's opinion on the financial statements.
+1 Similarly, paragraph A58-3 of ISA (UK) 700 (Revised November 2019) sets out the circumstances where a modified conclusion in respect of other reporting responsibilities (including those on which they are required to report by exception) leads to a modification of the auditor's opinion on the financial statements.

-- Includes a statement that the auditor is independent of the entity in accordance with the relevant ethical requirements relating to the audit and has fulfilled the auditor's other ethical responsibilities in accordance with these requirements.
-The statement shall identify the jurisdiction of origin of the relevant ethical requirements which in the UK is the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, as well as the ethical pronouncements established by the auditor's relevant professional body; and - States whether the auditor believes that the audit evidence the auditor has obtained is sufficient and appropriate to provide a basis for the auditor's opinion.
+- A statement that the audit was conducted in accordance with International Standards on Auditing (UK) and applicable law; - A reference to the section of the auditor's report that describes the auditor's responsibilities under the ISAs (UK); - A statement that the auditor is independent of the entity in accordance with the relevant ethical requirements relating to the audit and has fulfilled the auditor's other ethical responsibilities in accordance with these requirements.
+The statement shall identify the jurisdiction of origin of the relevant ethical requirements which in the UK is the FRC's Ethical Standard concerning the integrity, objectivity, and independence of the auditor, as well as the ethical pronouncements established by the auditor's relevant professional body; and